pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/introduction.md

 Pokémon FireRed/LeafGreen have two ACE vulnerabilities that are commonly used:

-- An invalid attack animation (commonly referred to as move ACE or attack ACE)[^1] with a callback within `gPokemonStorage`.
+- An invalid attack animation (commonly referred to as move ACE or attack ACE) with a callback within `gPokemonStorage`.
 - A buffer overflow from the name of an invalid species (commonly referred to as a glitch species) that overwrites the pointer to the `monPlaceChangeFunc` function in `gStorage`, which is usually executed by performing a swap between this species and another species.
     - When using this ACE vulnerability, the invalid species chosen overwrites this pointer to an address that is within `gPokemonStorage`